Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

-\begin{proof} Let $f\in\Bir(\p^2_{\kk})$ be a transformation that fixes all the rational points $\B \p^2_{\kk}(\kk)$ in the bubble space.
-We will work now over the algebraic closure of $\kk$.
+\begin{proof} It is sufficient to show that the morphism from $\Bir_{\F_q}(\p^2)$ to $\AAut(\FF\p^2(\F_q))$ is injective.
+Let $f\in\Bir_{\F_q}(\p^2)$ be a transformation that induces the identity, as almost automorphism, on $\FF\p^2(\F_q)$, i.e.\ $f$ fixes all but finitely many rational points in the bubble space $\B \p^2(\F_q)$.
+We show that $f$ is the identity.
 After blowing up all the rational base-points of $f$, we obtain a regular projective surface $S$ such that $f\in\BBir(S)$.
-Observe that, as $f$ is a local isomorphism around each point $p\in S$, $f$ induces an automorphism on the exceptional divisor $E_p$ of the blow-up of $p$, which is the identity, since $E_p$ contains $|\kk|+1\geq 3$ rational points.
-Let $p\in S(\kk)$ and let $U\subset S$ be a neigborhood of $p$ isomorphic to $\A^2_{\kk}$ with local coordinates $(x,y)$ such that $p=(0,0)$.
+We will work now over the algebraic closure of $\F_q$.
+Observe that, as $f$ is a local isomorphism around each point $p\in S{(\F_q)}$, $f$ induces an automorphism on the exceptional divisor $E_p$ of the blow-up of $p$, which is the identity, since $E_p$ contains $q+1\geq 3$ rational points.
+Let $p\in S(\F_q)$ and let $U\subset S$ be a neighbourhood of $p$ isomorphic to $\A^2$ with local coordinates $(x,y)$ such that $p=(0,0)$.
 Consider the curve $C$ given by $\{x=0\}$ and denote by $f(C)$ the strict transform of $C$.